CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 CRLX assembler operates on the symbols.
 The symbol is value that can be a absolute value or it can refer to some place in binary code.
 Special symbol that is always defined refers to current place of a binary code.
+This is `.` and is called in this manual as output counter.
 Symbol names can contains alphanumeric characters, `.` and `_`.
 First character must not be a digit.
 This same rules concerns a labels.